Cartoon Network (Australia and New Zealand): History

-In February 2008, Adult Swim relaunched on The Comedy Channel airing shows such as Robot Chicken and Harvey Birdman, Attorney at Law.
-The network transitioned to a widescreen format presentation on 30 November 2010, ahead of a deadline by Foxtel to do so.
+In December 2007, Adult Swim was removed from the channel but relaunched on The Comedy Channel in February 2008, airing shows such as Robot Chicken and Harvey Birdman, Attorney at Law.
+The network transitioned to a widescreen format presentation on 30 November 2010, shortly before Foxtel's deadline for channels to switch to the widescreen format occurred.

 On 7 February 2017, Cartoon Network Australia announced an exclusive video on-demand content deal with the streaming service Stan.
-As part of the deal, episodes from some shows such as Adventure Time and The Powerpuff Girls premiered on Stan at the same time as the Cartoon Network Australia channel.
+As part of the deal, episodes from some shows such as Adventure Time and The Powerpuff Girls premiered on Stan at the same time as Cartoon Network.

+During Māori Language Week in 2018, the channel aired episodes of We Bare Bears in the language; New Zealand actor Temuera Morrison voiced Grizz.

 On 22 April 2021, the channel was discontinued on Fetch TV, alongside its sister channel Boomerang.
-Its removal led to a campaign initiated by Fetch upon losing its rights, later justifying the accessibility of CNN content on its official website.
+Its removal led to a campaign initiated by Fetch upon the discontinuation, later justifying the accessibility of CNN content on its official website.
 After that date, the channels were exclusive to Foxtel.

-The channel, along with Boomerang, closed in Australia on 13 May 2025 after the removal from Foxtel.
-Regarding the closure of the channel, a Warner Bros.
-Discovery spokesperson stated "The Cartoon Network and Boomerang channels have now closed.
-This much-loved content is now available on our streaming service Max, which Foxtel subscribers have included in their subscription".
+The channel, along with Boomerang, closed in Australia on 13 May 2025, after its removal from Foxtel.

-Cartoon Network, along with CNN, returned to Australia via Fetch on 1 November 2025.
+Cartoon Network, along with CNN, returned to Australia via Fetch TV on 1 November 2025.

-The network will depart Sky in New Zealand as of December 2, 2025.
+The channel was removed from Sky in New Zealand on 2 December 2025.